Scaled-Dot-Product Attention as One-Sided Entropic Optimal Transport: A General Variational Framework for Attention

 \section{A General Variational Framework for Attention}

 The interpretation of SDPA as the solution to an EOT problem can be exploited as a design principle.
 The specific properties of the softmax function arise directly from the choice of the Shannon entropy as a regularizer.
 By substituting the Shannon entropy with other convex functions, we can derive a broader class of attention mechanisms, including those designed to produce sparse or structurally biased distributions.
-Furthermore, by generalizing the entropy regularizer to a relative entropy (the KL-divergence), we derive PriorSoftmax, a Bayesian generalization of softmax that allows for the principled encoding of structural priors.